Santoshkumaratter/dealnews-data-extractor/CLIENT_LARADOCK_SOLUTION.md

-# DealNews Scraper - Final Production Solution
+# DealNews Scraper - Laradock Solution

-## 🎯 **Complete Laradock-Style Setup with MySQL and phpMyAdmin**
+## 🎯 **Complete Laradock Setup with MySQL and phpMyAdmin**

-I've created a complete production-ready solution that includes MySQL and phpMyAdmin running in Docker, exactly as you requested.
+I've created a complete Laradock-style setup that includes MySQL and phpMyAdmin running in Docker, exactly as you requested.

 ## 🚀 **What I Fixed and How I Tested**